AcamTech/serialLCD/README.md

 serialLCD
 =========

-Writes IP addresses to Sparkfun Serial LCD on a Raspberry Pi
+Writes IP addresses to Sparkfun Serial LCD on a Raspberry Pi.
+Also modified to work with Pi MusicBox to scroll "Now Playing".

+IP is set on the first row of he LCD panel and the second row will show/scroll what is currently playing on the Pi MusicBox.

 Install rpi-serial-console and use it to disable the default serial console. https://github.com/lurch/rpi-serial-console